marmelab/react-admin/docs/Features.md

 </video>

 Saved queries persist between sessions, so users can find their custom queries even after closing and reopening the admin.
 Saved queries are available both for the Filter Button/Form combo and for the `<FilterList>` Sidebar.
-It's enabled by default for the Filter Button/Form combo but you have to add it yourself in the `<FilterList>` Sidebar.
+It's enabled by default for the Filter Button/Form combo, but you have to add it yourself in the `<FilterList>` Sidebar.

 ```diff
 import { FilterList, FilterListItem, List, Datagrid } from 'react-admin';